makbarsyahwana/notifcation-service-backend/README.md

 - The worker records `lastBirthdayMessageDate` (local date `YYYY-MM-DD`) so it won't send twice in the same day.

+Email sending (optional):

+- If `SMTP_ENABLED=true` and SMTP config is provided, the worker will send an email via SMTP (Nodemailer).
+- If SMTP is not configured, it falls back to console logging.

+Free options for testing SMTP:

+- Mailtrap (captures emails in a sandbox inbox)
+- Ethereal Email (test SMTP account; not real delivery)

 ## Tests

 ```bash